Fackelmann/hugo-blog/content/posts/2020/functional-dfs.md

 ---
-title: "A functional implementation Depth-First Search"
+title: "A functional implementation of Depth-First Search"
-linktitle: "A functional implementation Depth-First Search"
+linktitle: "A functional implementation of Depth-First Search"
 date: 2020-12-09
 lastmod: 2020-12-09
 draft: false